Knoks1111/TwitchPlusK/README.md

 # TwitchPlusK

-Enhanced Twitch app for iOS with a fully customizable chat, 7TV/BTTV/FFZ emotes, Channel Points Auto Claim, two AdBlock methods, OLED mode, and more.
+TwitchPlusK is a tweak for the official Twitch iOS app.
+It keeps the native app and adds a fully customizable chat, 7TV/BTTV/FFZ emotes, adblock, Channel Points Auto Claim, OLED mode and more.

+Prebuilt IPAs are available in [Releases](https://github.com/Knoks1111/TwitchPlusK/releases) and can be installed with SideStore or LiveContainer.

 Available in <img src="https://flagcdn.com/gb.svg" width="20"> **ENGLISH** and <img src="https://flagcdn.com/fr.svg" width="20"> **FRENCH** from the Settings menu.